truecharts/public/charts/stable/zigbee2mqtt/docs/installation.md

 ![config5](images/config5.png)
 ![config6](images/config6.png)

-THis can be helpfull if you get one of the following error messages:
+This guide should prevent one of the following error messages:
 ![error message 1](images/error_log1.png)
 ![error message 2](images/error_log2.png)
 (Ignore the fsnotify watcher error, these two error screens show typical errors when improperly mounting the USB device to the container)